 I pulled out my lovely orange carrot, specially pre-selected the night before as the best of the bunch and suitable for showing off to the rest of Canada.
 I placed it neatly on my disinfected lime green recycled enviro-plastic chopping board and, at Mark’s cue, started to chop.

 But something suddenly seemed to be very wrong with my hand-eye coordination.
-Although I was trying desperately to smoooooothly slice those carrot circles like those celebrity chefs do on TV, my Henckels knife just would not cooperate.
+Although I was trying desperately to smoooooothly slice those carrot coins like those celebrity chefs do on TV, my Henckels knife just would not cooperate.
 I wasn’t used to chopping with such a sharp knife!
 I hacked and whacked and attacked that carrot while it just lay there fighting me with all of its might.
 I felt a bit like a special needs cook wielding a pole axe.

 Meanwhile, the CBC camera kept rolling.
 When he couldn’t stand watching me lurch through the chopping attempts any longer, Mark directed me to walk towards the soup pot nearby, and then to very slowly slide the ugly lumps of carrot into the broth, by now bubbling away on the stove.
 I carefully followed his instructions.

 “What else do you have?”
 Mark asked me.

 “Great!”
 Certainly celery would be more photogenic than that carrot?

 Thinking ahead, I had also cleverly pre-peeled two sticks of perfectly measured and evenly sized celery earlier that morning.
 Don’t want any of those unsightly celery strings on national television, do we?